 In 2016, the settlement went through, and All Credit Lenders forgave $3.5 million worth of high-interest loans.

-Final verdict: Should I take out a payday loan in Illinois?
+The bottom line: Should I take out a payday loan in Illinois?

 With the addition of the Predatory Loan Prevention Act to the Illinois payday loan laws, lenders can’t charge more than 36% APR on a consumer loan.
 As a result, payday loans are likely to die out in the state.